cfindlayisme/factorio-docker/README.md

 - RCON_PORT
 - RCON_PASSWORD

 And add gcs-key.json (key from Google Cloud Platform) to /config with access to write to the desired bucket.
-Backup will run every six hours, or on clean shutdown of the server.
+Backup will run every hour, or on clean shutdown of the server.

 Forward $RCON_PORT (TCP) for RCON access.